tech4germany/Siteseeker/README.md

 When all crucial data that is needed to identify a suitable site is available in the application, the next step would be to integrate the system with all german land registries, to enable users to order property owner data.
 This heavily relies on the authorisation system proposed in M3.
 Furthermore, an integration of payment systems of the individual land registries, which only provide this data for money, is needed.
 This feature ranked very high in our user tests and would speed up the identification process for a suitable infrastructure sites even more.
 Read more about this in our project documentation.

 #### M6 (stretch goal): 3D Topo- & Geodata integration
 To further enhance the site location process for the user group, an integration of detailed 3D models of the topography and surroundings of a site would be very helpful.
 As the prototype currently uses [Openlayers](https://openlayers.org/) as the underling map framework, an integration with the [CeasiumJS](https://cesium.com/platform/cesiumjs/) library is possible, to integrate 3D models.
-Based on the 3D models, location canvassers can evaluate a site based on factors like surrounding building height, slopes and mountains, landscape structure etc.
+Based on the 3D models, location acquisitors can evaluate a site based on factors like surrounding building height, slopes and mountains, landscape structure etc.

 ### Restrictions and hurdles